karnyadavdev/FontWizard/README.md

 ## Download

 Download `Font Wizard App.zip` from the [latest release](../../releases/latest), extract it, and run `Font Wizard.exe`.

-## Usage

-1. Open Font Wizard on Windows 11.
-2. Pick a static `.ttf` font.
-3. Preview style variants.
-4. Click **Apply Changes**.
-5. Restart Windows.

-Use **Restore Original Fonts** to go back to the Windows defaults.

 Only static TrueType fonts are supported.
 Variable fonts and `.otf` files are rejected.